GabeScott/standard-works-vault/General Conference/2003 October - Young Men—Holders of Keys.md

 # Young Men—Holders of Keys

-*By Monte J. Brough - Of the Seventy*
+By Elder Monte J. Brough - *Of the Seventy*

 *Given in the October session of the 2003 General Conference*

+>*We need young men to stand up in their calling, knowing of their ordained right to act in the office to which they are appointed.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/young-men-holders-of-keys?lang=eng)

-I hold in my hand a copy of a Sunday School manual titled Leaders of the Scriptures, which was printed in 1947.
+I hold in my hand a copy of a Sunday School manual titled *Leaders of the Scriptures,* which was printed in 1947.
 The authors were Marion G. Merkley and Gordon B. Hinckley.
 Fifty-six years ago!
 This manual has been in my home for many years and is part of the motivation for this talk.

 One of the most significant events of the Restoration is that of the Aaronic Priesthood in May 1829.
 John the Baptist appeared to the Prophet Joseph Smith and Oliver Cowdery.

 Joseph recounts: “While we were thus employed, praying and calling upon the Lord, a messenger from heaven descended in a cloud of light, and having laid his hands upon us, he ordained us, saying:

-“Upon you my fellow servants, in the name of Messiah, I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins.”1
+“Upon you my fellow servants, in the name of Messiah, I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins.”[^1]

 We have in this priesthood session of general conference tens of thousands of young men who hold the Aaronic Priesthood and who belong to deacons, teachers, and priests quorums all over the world.
 Each quorum is headed by a quorum presidency, including a president who holds keys to lead the individual priesthood quorum.